trustnote-org/how-to-code/devkit/rpc/ruby/README.md

-# TrustNote 2.0 SDK for Ruby
+# TrustNote 2.0 RPC-SDK for Ruby

 ### TrustNote 2.0 RPC SDK for Ruby